+What are the Opportunity/ies Which stakeholders are Management Approach

+Identified? affected?

-What are the Opportunity/ies Identified?
-Which stakeholders are affected?
-Management Approach There are opportunities in developing ways to conserve water.
-Employees and management The Corporation, through Sta.
-Lucia Waterworks has been active in exploring ways to manage the water consumption of the Corporation.
-Monthly checking is put in place for proper documentation
+There are opportunities in Employees and management The Corporation, through

+developing ways to conserve Sta.
+Lucia Waterworks has

+water. been active in exploring ways

+to manage the water

+consumption of the

+Corporation.
+Monthly

+checking is put in place for

+proper documentation